Xiphereal/FlowTaskManagement/README.md

+﻿# What is this?

-﻿A simple task manager focused on minimal management and some flow metrics.
+A simple task manager focused on minimal management and some flow metrics.

 Domain model: